 On 10 April, Council members met in consultations to discuss MINURSO and the second roundtable of the parties in Geneva that occurred in March.
 Council members were briefed by Special Representative of the Secretary-General Colin Stewart and Personal Envoy Horst Köhler.
 On 24 April, Council members began negotiations to renew MINURSO’s mandate.
 The Council voted on the renewal of MINURSO’s mandate on 30 April.

-On 11 October, Special Representative of the Secretary-General and head of MINURSO Colin Stewart briefed Council members in consultations on the Secretary-General’s latest report.
+On 11 October, Special Representative of the Secretary-General and head of MINURSO Colin Stewart briefed Council members in consultations on the Secretary-General’s report.
 During the meeting, members expressed support for the UN-led efforts to renew a political process and the planned roundtable to be held in December in Geneva with the parties and neighbouring countries.
 A Council meeting with troop-contributing countries to MINURSO had been held two days earlier, on 9 October.
 On 31 October, the Security Council adopted resolution 2440 that extended the mandate of MINURSO for a further six months.
 Bolivia, Ethiopia and Russia abstained during its adoption (S/PV.8387)

 On 8 August, the Secretary-General’s Personal Envoy to Western Sahara, Horst Köhler, briefed Council members in consultations.
 Köhler updated members on his 23 June to 1 July visit to the region to push for the resumption of negotiations, and on his vision for how to move forward the political process.

 On 17 April, Council members met in consultations to be briefed by Special Representative for the Secretary-General and head of MINURSO Colin Stewart on the situation in Western Sahara.
-During consultations, members considered the Secretary-General’s latest report on Western Sahara.
+During consultations, members considered the Secretary-General’s report on Western Sahara.
 On 27 April, the Council adopted resolution 2414 renewing the mandate of MINURSO for six months.

 On 22 November, Council members received a briefing in consultations on the situation in Western Sahara.
 Special Representative of the Secretary-General and head of MINURSO Kim Bolduc delivered her last briefing in this capacity, and was succeeded the following day by Colin Stewart.
 Personal Envoy of the Secretary-General Horst Kohler delivered his first briefing to the Council on the political process.
 The meeting was initially to be held in October under the presidency of France, however, it was postponed to allow Kohler, who was in the region at that time, to brief.

 On 19 April, the Council held a meeting with troop- and police-contributing countries to MINURSO.
-On 25 April, Special Representative and head of MINURSO Kim Bolduc and Assistant Secretary-General for Political Affairs Tayé-Brook Zerihoun briefed Council members in consultations on the latest report of the Secretary-General on the situation in Western Sahara.
+On 25 April, Special Representative and head of MINURSO Kim Bolduc and Assistant Secretary-General for Political Affairs Tayé-Brook Zerihoun briefed Council members in consultations on the report of the Secretary-General on the situation in Western Sahara.
 On 21 April, the Group of Friends of Western Sahara met to negotiate the resolution renewing MINURSO’s mandate, which was circulated to all Council members on 24 April.
 At press time, on 28 April, the Council was set to adopt a resolution renewing the mandate of MINURSO for one year.

 On 21 February, at the request of Uruguay, Under-Secretary-General for Peacekeeping Operations Hervé Ladsous briefed Council members under “any other business” on the functionality of MINURSO.